Luigian/Php_Piscine/day05/ex04/README.md

-# Piscine_Php / day05 / ex04 : Updates pending, please restart
+# Php_Piscine / day05 / ex04 : Updates pending, please restart

 ## Description
 Create the request to update the user’s creation_date of ex04 table, by adding 20 years, but only for the users that have an id bigger than 5.